varunkumar2003/Sudoku-Solver/README.md

 # Sudoku-Solver
-Takes input of Any sudoku puzzle and gives one the possible output
+Takes input of Any sudoku puzzle and gives one of the possible output